 On the flip side, the benefit is that there are a lot of different options.
 And you can look for a more bespoke fit between a candidate’s skills or desires to enter the marketplace in a particular way, and a program that is tailored to the way that they want to engage.
 They run the range, but my experience with both Columbia and Kellogg is that these are not discount programs.
 One of the additional challenges, again, is this varies from school to school.
 And oftentimes the amount of aid available in an MBA program is not available to those in an MS program.
 It really depends on how the school sees the MS program contributing to its overall portfolio.
 It’s important for candidates to actively have conversations with the admissions folks at these various programs, to find out what kind of aid, scholarships, and other sponsorship might be available, as well as the employment aspects.

 Matt Symonds is Co-Founder of Fortuna Admissions and Co-Host of the CentreCourt MBA Festival.
+Considered one of the most influential voices in business education, Matt is a business education industry expert and columnist for Forbes, The Economist, BusinessWeek, the BBC.
 For a candid assessment of your chances of admission success at a top MBA program, sign up for a free consultation.